natwoshoes/natwoshoes/README.md

 Salutations!
-My name is Natasha and I'm a Computer Science student from NYC.
+My name is Natasha and I'm from NYC.
+I'm studying Computer Science at Wellesley College.

 ✨ Fun fact: My username (na-✌️-👟) is inspired by a nickname my younger brother called me.